 - Only events requiring hands-on access to computers by attendees will be considered.

 - Requestor must be a UIC faculty/staff member with a valid netid.

 - The classroom may not be booked on a recurring basis.

-- Bookings are generally limited to 2-hour periods (exceptions may occur during low-demand times such as intersessions).
+- Bookings are generally limited to two-hour periods (exceptions may occur during low-demand times such as intersessions).

 - Weekend and evening hours may be available, but with reduced or no technical support.